Verbweaver/verbweaver/docs/editor.md

 task:
   tracked: true

-## Linking to other nodes via path (new)
+## Linking to other nodes via path

 In addition to linking by node IDs, you can now link to other nodes by their repository-relative path.
-This is optional and additive; the app still writes IDs when creating links.
+This is optional; the app still writes IDs when creating links.

 Examples (all valid):